jaredpetersen/raspilive/README.md

 [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) video streaming format and serves the produced content by starting a static file server.

-DASH is effectively utilizes the same mechanism for streaming video as HLS.
+DASH effectively utilizes the same mechanism for streaming video as HLS.
 The video is split into small segments and listed in a changing playlist file.
 Clients download the playlist and the videos listed in it to piece the video together seamlessly.
 And just like HLS, it's an inherently latent method of streaming video.